Get to know more about us and our mission

 Diana Pampling, founder of Planetary Concerns

-Diana lives in a beautiful part of Tasmania and enjoys spending time exploring the national parks and caring for her 13 sheep, 9 chickens and 1 dog!
+Diana lives in a beautiful part of Tasmania and enjoys spending time exploring the national parks and caring for her 13 sheep and 7 chickens.
+She also looks forward to the regular visits on the verandah of local possums and currawongs!

 Our aim is to provide information about the environment, veganism, animal rights and animal welfare.
 Initially the content will be blogs and longer articles for those interested in further reading.
 As the site develops other formats and types of content as well as more products will be added.